nexodus-io/nexodus/docs/user-guide.md

 If you want to change the deployment strategy for Nexodus pod, please copy the [sample](./../deploy/nexodus-client/overlays/sample/) directory to create a new overlay, and configure the  [node_selector.yaml.sample](../deploy/nexodus-client/overlays/sameple/node_selector.yaml.sample) file as per your requirements.
 After making the required changes rename the file to `node_selector.yaml` and deploy it.

-Currently sample file provides two strategy to control the deployment, but feel free to change it based on your requirements.
+Currently, the sample file provides two strategies to control the deployment, but feel free to change it based on your requirements.

 1 ) Deploy Nexodus pod on any node that is tagged with `app.kubernetes.io/nexodus=`